Miguelzamora13/ptb-php/README.md

 # 📚 Documentation <a name="documentation"></a>

-This library is constantly being updated and currently has many features.
+This library is continuously updated and offers a wide range of features.

-The list below is only a part of the library's facilities and soon this part of the document will be more complete.
-Below you can see the most important things:
+The following list represents just a fraction of the library's capabilities, and we are actively working expand this documentation.
+Here are some of the key highlights:

 ## ⚙️ Configuration <a name="configuration"></a>